 Antibiotic medications may be prescribed to reduce the risk of bacterial endocarditis, a potentially life-threatening condition (see other precautions listed on the next page).

 Procedures for the treatment of hypertrophic obstructive cardiomyopathy include septal myectomy, ethanol ablation, implantable cardioverter defibrillator (ICD) and heart failure management, as needed.

 Ethanol ablation: This procedure, also called septal ablation, is reserved for patients who are not eligible candidates for septal myectomy.
 The ablation procedure is performed in the cardiac catheterization laboratory.
 First, the small coronary artery that supplies blood flow to the upper part of the septum is located during a cardiac catheterization procedure.
 A balloon catheter is inserted into the artery and inflated.
 A contrast agent is injected to locate the thickened septal wall that narrows the passageway from the left ventricle to the aorta.
 When the bulge is located, a tiny amount of pure alcohol is injected through the catheter.
 The alcohol kills the cells on contact, causing the septum to shrink back to a more normal size over the following months, widening the passage for blood flow.
-Watch an animated movie that shows ethanol ablation.
+View the animated movie that shows ethanol ablation.